teghsingh123/ScratchGPT/README.md

 1. Download the code and install packages in requirements.txt (pip install -r requirements.txt)

-2. Upload it to any IDE (VSCODE, REPL, etc.)
+2. Upload it to any IDE (VSCODE,e tc.)
+DO NOT USE REPL.IT.
+IT DOES NOT WORK AS SCRATCH HAS BANNED THE REPLIT IP FROM LOGGING INTO SCRATCH

 3. Make a copy of https://scratch.mit.edu/projects/1032093853